openorch/openorch/docs-source/docs/running/locally.md

 ### Local files

-By default Singulatron uses the folder `~/.singulatron` on your machine for config, file downloads and for the local database.
+By default Superplatform uses the folder `~/.singulatron` on your machine for config, file downloads and for the local database.

 #### Config file